 Whether you’re moving the contents of households and businesses in EC4, Pick&Move treats your most valuable possessions with the same care and respect.
 Contact our EC4 Removals team for personalising moving Quote, customizing a tailor-made

 EC4 Small move for Home Or Office Pay as You go Option.

 We cover all surrounding postcode of EC4 our effective “Man and Van” service for people who only have a small amount to move whatever the distance whether single items, flats, houses or businesses, we can pack, move and store your goods tailoring each client’s needs and requirements into a flexible package.

 Get your EC4 Removals Quotation Now

 Need Storage Between Move We Got You Covered.

-Our Secure cost-effective Storage Options allow you to store anything from a single item to entire contents of your household or businesses for as long as you need.
+Our Secure cost-effective Storage Options allow you to store anything from a single item to the entire contents of your household or business for as long as you need.
 Again simply select the option that suits you.
 Our storage prices beat any self storage providers in Fleet Street and surrounding areas by far.

-If you are planning relocating our EC4 Removals Fleet Street team of experienced International Removals will ensure that every aspect of your move is successful as planned, with rich understanding and knowledge of global shipping, a network of a trusted local agent that will arrange with you to deliver your goods into your new home.
+If you are planning relocating our EC4 Removals Fleet Street team of experienced International Removals will ensure that every aspect of your move is successful as planned, with a rich understanding and knowledge of global shipping, a network of a trusted local agent that will arrange with you to deliver your goods into your new home.

 How Do I Get Started?